data-integrations/salesforce-marketing/docs/SalesforceDataExtension-batchsink.md

 For example, this can be used to indicate that the input field named 'email' should be written to a column named 'customer email'.

+**Replace Underscores With Spaces:** Whether to replace underscores in the input field names with spaces when writing to the data extension.
+For example, if an input field is named 'User_ID', it will be written to the data extension column 'User ID'.

 **Max Batch Size:** Maximum number of records to batch together in a write.
 Batching is used to improve write performance.
 Records in a batch are not applied atomically.
 This means some records in a batch may be written successfully while others in the batch may fail.